BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 });
 ```

-Test it on this gunshot sound playground: <Playground id="#PCY1J#4" title="Playing Sounds With Interaction" description="A simple example playing a sound on user interaction." image=""/>
+Test it on this gunshot sound playground: <Playground id="#PCY1J#4" title="Playing Sounds With Interaction" description="A simple example playing a sound on user interaction."/>

 ## Some basic properties